fdzanette/dataengproject/README.md

 ## Fetch Tweets dataengproject

-### Simple ETL project to fetch tweets using tweepy, load into datalake (mongodb and txt), then use python dataframe to transoform data and load in DW (postgres)
+ETL project to fetch tweets, load into datalake (mongodb and txt), then load it in a DW (postgres).

-#### The purpose of this project is to practice a development of a complete data pipeline.
-We´ll be using airflow to orchestrate the dag runs, mongodb as a datalake (data swamp at this point) to store all the tweetes fetched by the "Fetch Tweets" dag and Postgres as a datawarehowse, where the transformed data is loaded so we can run queries to retreive more meaningful content out of all the "junk" we get from twitter! :)
+The purpose of this project is to practice the development of a complete data pipeline.
+We´ll be using Airflow to orchestrate the dag runs, mongodb as a datalake (data swamp at this point) and a Postgres instance as a datawarehowse, where the transformed data is loaded so we can run queries to retreive more meaningful content out of all the "junk" we get from twitter!
+There´s also a choise of loading the modifed data into Kibana, as a csv file with the same data loaded in the DW was generated with the da "Load_To_Dw".  :)

+To configure and start all this infrastructure at once, I used docker-compose.

+The steps of the project are:

+1. Fetch tweets using tweepy library.
+2. Store all the tweetes fetched by the "Fetch Tweets" Dag in a mongodb and generate a txt file.
+3. Read the txt file and create a dataframe from it.
+4. Remove useless colunms.
+5. Load transformed data into Postgres and create a csv file of it.
+6. Load csv into Kibana to create dashboard.

 #### Screenshot of the Airflow Dags view
 ![Airflow page](Airflow.jpg)